Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 snippet: ShippingEscalationTimeout

 The `ShippingEscalation` class doesn't need any special interface or contents.
-A timeout, after all, is just a fancy alarm clock—we get all we need to know just from the type name.
+A timeout, after all, is just an alarm clock—we get all we need to know just from the type name.
 Everything else will already exist in the saga's stored data.
 We create it as an `internal` class because it is very tightly coupled to the implementation of the saga.
 There's no need to use it anywhere else.

 NOTE: For more on saga timeouts, check out [NServiceBus sagas: Timeouts](/tutorials/nservicebus-sagas/3-integration/).